Fat Boys: Recording Fat Boys with Kurtis Blow

-Fresh Fest Tour '84
+Fresh Fest Tour ’84

-One day in 1984, Russell Simmons stormed into Stettler's office and told him that he was going to have a festival titled Fresh Fest Tour '84, in which his groups and breakdancers would take part.
+One day in 1984, record executive and co-founder of hip-hop label Def Jam Recordings Russell Simmons approached Stettler about his idea for a tour in which his groups and breakdancers would take part.
 Since Stettler raised $300,000 from Coca-Cola to finance his 1983 contest, Simmons wanted Stettler to do it again.
 The young promoter could not get the beverage company to return, so he called a friend of his and asked him if there was anything the Swiss were trying to sell.
 The Swatch wristwatch turned out to be such a product.
-Stettler persuaded the company to finance a tour of $360,000, while the festival was renamed The Swatch Watch New York City Fresh Fest.
+Stettler persuaded the company to finance $360,000 for what they would call the "Swatch Watch NYC Fresh Festival".

-Russell Simmons did not want to take the Fat Boys on the tour, because nobody had heard of them at that point.
-Stettler went to an old Tower Records store on 4th Street and Broadway, and handed out 5,000 flyers that read: "Guess the weight of the Fat Boys and the person who does wins 800 cans of Diet Pepsi and one dollar."
+Simmons did not like the Fat Boys and did not want them on his tour, as they were still relatively unknown at that point.
+Stettler went to an old Tower Records store on 4th Street and Broadway and handed out 5,000 flyers that read: "Guess the weight of the Fat Boys and the person who does wins 800 cans of Diet Pepsi and one dollar."
 Thousands of children lined up at the Tower Records store to participate.
 Stettler put the group members on the scale; at that time they weighed 868 lb together.
 In the end, a boy from Harlem won.
 Channel 2 News filmed this event, including the delivery of the soft drink, but police did not respond when it was stolen a short time later.

-The next day, Stettler saw in the newspaper that The Jackson 5 was going to be reuniting at a concert in October 1984.
-He called his wife and part-time partner, asking her to write a press release saying that the Jackson 5 have picked the then-still-unknown group the Fat Boys as their opening act.
+The next day, Stettler saw in the newspaper that The Jackson 5 would be reuniting at a concert in October 1984.
+He called his wife and part-time partner, asking her to write a press release saying that the Jackson 5 have picked the then-still-unknown Fat Boys as their opening act.
 Stettler distributed this press release across the city.
 The next morning, Stettler and The Fat Boys appeared on the TV show Good Morning America.
-When the host turned around to The Fat Boys, they did not know what to say.
+When the host turned around to the Fat Boys, they did not know what to say.
 They simply said: "Brrr, Stick' Em!
 Ha-ha-ha, Stick 'Em!", due to it being the group's popular song at the time.
+Eventually, Simmons agreed to add the Fat Boys to the lineup of the festival, which included Run-D.M.C., Kurtis Blow, Whodini, Newcleus, and The Dynamic Breakers.

-Russell Simmons agreed to add The Fat Boys to the lineup of the festival, which included Run-D.M.C., Kurtis Blow, Whodini, Newcleus, and The Dynamic Breakers.
 The first concert of the tour took place on Labor Day, September 3, 1984.
 For 27 concerts in the United States, the organizers raised $3.5 million.
 The festival was accompanied by advertising on television.

-In 1985, this was followed by Fresh Fest II, which included the same acts, with Grandmaster Flash and the Furious Five replacing Newcleus.
+This was followed by Fresh Fest II in 1985, which included the same acts, with Grandmaster Flash and the Furious Five replacing Newcleus.
+Later in the year, the Fat Boys were part of Artists United Against Apartheid's "Sun City" protest song against South Africa's minority regime's policy of apartheid.
+The music video shows Robinson receiving a kiss on the cheek from Bono.